 Step 1: Compare Energy Monitors

 Emporia has prepared a comparison matrix to help make the decision that serves you best.
-We of course have invested much effort around our own solution, the Vue, and feel it offers the best combination of features, function, and pricing.
-However, we feel that all units examined benefit consumers towards achieving insight on energy use.
+We of course have invested much effort around our own solution, the Vue and its breakthrough pricing.
+Truly, we feel it offers the best combination of features, function, and pricing.
+However, we feel that all units we examined along the way benefit consumers towards achieving insight on energy use.
 Therefore we encourage, and try to facilitate, the purchase of any of these devices.

 Step 2: Install Your Monitor and Set Up Its App